fc-io/working-with-alvis-from-ki/README.md

 ### ulimit

 vLLM will complain about ulimit – me knowing this limit can't be raised without bribing the admins.
 Though, hopefully you should be fine with the default limit.

+### Sensitive data

+At KI we deal with a lot of sensitive data (remember, even pseudonymized data is sensitive data).
+A NAISS-affiliated supercomputer might not be a good choice for that kind of data.
+Make sure to consider this.